DavidAbersold/Resume/index.md

 ## Outdoors

 I enjoy mountain biking and rock climbing often.
 The recentering effect of being in nature has been important to me all my life.
 I competed on mountain biking teams back home in Pennsylvania and at Miami’s own climbing competitions.
+I enjoy birdwatching and hiking too.

 ![Climbing](./assets/img/climbing.jpg)

-## Why Does this Resume Look Like This?

-In my free time, I like to edit and read Wikipedia, in both academic domains and wherever else I have the credentials.
-It is a wonderful way to discover new things and a miracle that so many talented scholars have contributed to create an open-sourced way to disseminate information about absolutely everything.
-So, this page is designed in the Wikimedia Foundations own MediaWiki, which is also an open-source tool.
-It is a framework I am familiar with and consider to be an effective and flexible way of compiling information, as a resume should be.